 The Vitamix blades are made out of a laser-cut stainless steel so they too are very durable.
 They are about 3″ in diameter with each blade measuring approximately 1-1/4″.

-With Vitamix, there are actually 2 different blade options: you have a “wet blade” which is the one you will be using most often.
-It’s used for making any liquid or wet ingredients like smoothies, soups, sauces, ice creams, and so on.
+The problem with the Vitamix is there are actually 2 different blade options which means you may have to spend more money on an extra jar because you can’t just switch the blades between the same jar: you have a “wet blade” which is the one you will be using for liquid or wet ingredients like smoothies, soups, sauces, ice creams, and so on.

-Then there’s also a “dry blade” which is the one you should use for things like nut butters and flour.
+Then there’s also a “dry blade” which is the one you need to use for things like nut butters and flour.
 The dry blade has it’s own 32 oz. container as I mentioned above in the jar section.
-If you think you will be making a lot of nut butters or grinding a lot of grains into flour, then you will probably want to consider going with any of the Vitamix packages that comes with the dry blade/container.
+If you think you will be making a lot of nut butters or grinding a lot of grains into flour, then you will probably want to consider going with any of the Vitamix packages that come with the dry blade/container too.

 Both blenders are very simple to clean up when you’re done.
 Just throw some hot water and a few drops of dish soap in the jar, and run them on high for about 30 seconds.
 Rinse all the soap out and you’re good to go.
 It’s not recommended to put either one in the dishwasher as the heat can actually warp some of the parts and cause them not to have as good of a seal.

-For tougher ingredients, you may have to hand-wash the jars after doing the auto-cleaning to get the rest of the residue out.
-In these situations, the Blendtec is a little easier to clean due to the square jar and the duller blades so you don’t risk cutting yourself.
-Since most Vitamix jars are taller and more narrow, it’s sometimes hard to get your hands in there and give it a good clean.
+For tougher ingredients, you will have to hand-wash the jars after doing the auto-cleaning to get the rest of the residue out.
+In these situations, the Blendtec is much easier to clean due to the wider square jar.

 Click Here if you want to purchase the Blendtec and you will be taken to their website which is the best place to buy the blender from.
 Also by using this link, you will get Free Shipping on your Blendtec purchase!

-I really hope this article was helpful and gave you a lot of information on both the Blendtec and the Vitamix.
-Hopefully by now you have a much better understanding of them and you know which blender is perfect for your needs.
-If you are still looking for more information, you can read our in-depth reviews on each blender individually.
-Click Here to read our Vitamix review or Click Here to read our Blendtec review.
+I really hope this article was helpful and gave you a lot of information on both blenders.
+Hopefully by now you have a much better understanding of them and you can see why I would choose the Blendtec over the Vitamix any day.